galaxyproject/training-material/topics/proteomics/tutorials/encyclopedia/tutorial.md

 >
 {: .hands_on}

-***TODO***: *Consider adding a question to test the learners understanding of the previous exercise*

-> ### {% icon question %} Questions
->
-> 1. Question1?
-> 2. Question2?
->
-> > ### {% icon solution %} Solution
-> >
-> > 1.
-Answer for question1
-> > 2.
-Answer for question2
-> >
-> {: .solution}
->
-{: .question}

 # Chromatogram Library Generation

 Libraries used in DIA data analysis are often constructed from DDA data assuming that assuming that DDA data is a reasonable substitute or reasonable representation of DIA data, which is not always the case.
-However, researchers began postulating that libraries could be generated using DIA data, and have begun utilizing these libraries as well as libraries generated through other methods.
+However, researchers began postulating that libraries could be generated using DIA data, and formed methods of generating DIA data libraries as well as libraries generated through other methods.

 As mentioned, there are challenges associated with the use of DDA libraries to analyze DIA data.
-The main challenge is that the difference in the method of data generation means that the retention times contained in DDA libraries are not always accurate to the retention times in the DIA data to which it is compared.
-Retention time accuracy is dependent on how the protein elutes off the column as well as how this changes based on what elutes in its environment creating variance between DDA and DIA methods.
-Additionally, DDA libraries can be cumbersome to generate when examining DIA data due to fractionation.
-More specifically, the method in which the fractions are generated is important.
+The main challenge is that the difference in the method of data generation causes inconvenient variance between the DDA library and the DIA data to be analyzed, making accurate investigation of data difficult.
+One significant difference that arises between DDA libraries and DIA data is retention time.
+Dependent on how the protein elutes off the column as well as changes caused by coelution in the environment, retention time varies between DDA and DIA methods.
+Additionally, DDA libraries can be cumbersome to generate when examining DIA data due to differences in methods of fractionation.
 For example, SCX fractionation provides a vastly different profile compared to high pH reverse phase fractionation.
-Thus, to generate a comprehensive profile in DDA library generation, multiple fractionation methods must be completed.
+Thus, to generate a comprehensive profile with a DDA library, multiple fractionation methods must be completed.
 So, while DDA libraries can be used to analyze DIA data, their use significantly increases the required labor and the quantity of data required to generate a library.

-Libraries generated using DIA data could bypass several issues, including lowering the overall labor required to produce the library, as well as increasing the accuracy of the library concerning the sample that is being analyzed.
+Libraries generated using DIA data can bypass several issues, including lowering the overall labor required to produce the library, as well as increasing the accuracy of the library concerning the sample that is being analyzed.
 To generate libraries using DIA data, Gas Phase Fractionation (GPF) is used.
 In DDA library generation, typically one injection is performed over the precursor scan, with multiple (24) ion fraction windows contained over the scan.
 However, using GPF, multiple acquisitions are used for each precursor scan to make up the range of 400-1000 m/z.
 For example, if six injections are performed over this m/z range, each containing the same number of windows like that of the injection in DDA library generation, then each window will be far smaller (Figure 4).

 ![Alternative text](../../images/EncyclopeDIA_Figure4.png)